 Field-hunting tip

-Look in alkaline igneous intrusions country — that is the host setting where bobcookite typically forms.
+Look in alkaline igneous intrusions country, the host setting where bobcookite typically forms.
 If you start seeing sodalite, analcime, natrolite in float, you are in the right ground.
 Field specimens usually show a acicular to fibrous sprays or crusts habit, so train your eye for that shape before scanning the outcrop.